BluRosie/pokeruby/README.md

 * move expansion (thanks dizzy for a lot of things move-related which i based my things on)
 * pokémon expansion (huge thanks to dizzy & everyone there.  the ds-style 64x64 sprite projects as well)

+This ROM will build with a lot of unused data:
+* abilities/moves/items/pokemon from gen v and up.  these are actually just entirely incomplete and placeholders for if i decide to complete them in the future.

 It builds the following rom:

 * pokeruby.gba